alykoshin/inline-install/README.md

     checkInstalled: true,
     // Object defining the prompt to be show to the user
     prompt: {
+      // Inline Install must be initiated by user action; if you start the installation by some user action,
+      // you may set `prompt.enabled` to `false` to avoid default prompt to be shown
+      enabled: false,
       // Prompt text
       text: 'This site requires Chrome Extension to be installed.
 Proceed?'
     },